Kirawii/Kirawii/README.md

 A retrieval framework that decouples retrieval anchors from generation content through marker extraction and dual-subtext representation.

-Currently under submission to AAAI 2026.
+Currently under submission to TOIS 2026.

 ---